Founding Director at Indonesia Fintech Association

 Collaboration with incumbents will increase: Instead of fighting head-on-head, we believe that established players, in particular banks, will start to collaborate with new tech players.

 Regulations will stabilize: Indonesia’s openness to engage players is a demonstration to their commitment to innovation.
-We expect that the regulations will further tighten as the market matures, and will stabilize by 2020.
+We expect that the regulations will further tighten as the market matures, and will eventually stabilize.
 Weak, non-compliant players will be forced out of the market, while stronger ones will continue to thrive.